rjarry/aerc/CONTRIBUTING.md

 - If applicable, update unit tests.
 - If adding a new feature, please consider adding new tests.
 - Do not forget to update the docs.
-- Run the linter using `make lint`.
+- Run the linter using `gmake lint`.

 Once you are happy with your work, you can create a commit (or several commits).
 Follow these general rules: